 by Joe Gavazzi

-It’s a money management system that multiplies profit, reduces risk, and if followed, helps in taking expectation and the resulting negative emotion out of the equation.
+It’s a money management system that multiplies profit, reduces risk, and if followed, helps to take expectation, and the resulting negative emotion, out of the equation.

 This is the first thing I wrote in 1979, the year in which I opened my phone lines to Private Players of Pittsburgh.
 This system is designed to automatically prevent you from chasing losses, while offering you the opportunity to multiply profits.